Ryan-Goosen/Ubuntu-Server-Setup/README.md

         ctrl + x,   y,    enter

+5. Set a password for SAMBA

+        sudo smbpasswd -a <username>

-5. Mounting the share directories to your main device
+6. Mounting the share directories to your main device

 For Windows:
 1. Right click on this PC